 The importance of agriculture in Crisp County’s economy is exemplified by its annual Farm Gate value exceeding $99 million dollars annually over the past few years.
 Preserving and improving the production of the diverse array of commodities grown in the county is the top priority for Crisp’s Agricultural and Natural Resource (ANR) Program.
-This priority also spills over into assisting with our homeowners in ornamental, garden & turfgrass management.
+This priority also spills over into assisting with our homeowners in ornamental, garden and turfgrass management.

 Services & Data:

 Our office with compile soil samples and ship them off to the lab in Athens for various analyses.
 A routine test, which will tell you the N,P,K and pH, etc. of a sample costs $6.
 For other nutrients and compounds that can be tested, as well as their prices, please refer to the fee schedule linked below (water testing prices are also included):